 The Faculty of Graduate and Postdoctoral Studies offers approximately 50 Affiliated Fellowships each year to meritorious students for full-time study and/or research leading to a graduate degree.
-Awards are made on the basis of academic excellence, with applications open to current and prospective full-time UBC graduate students regardless of citizenship or visa status.
+Awards are made on the basis of academic excellence, with applications open to current and prospective full-time UBC graduate students.
 Fellowship values range from $175 to $16,000.

 Applicants must meet all eligibility requirements.